Photo: Unsplash

 Q: Where do cruise ships dock?

 A: Vuna Wharf, right on the edge of downtown Nuku'alofa.
-You can walk directly into the capital city — extremely convenient.
+You can walk directly into the capital city — it is one of the most convenient cruise ports in the South Pacific.
+No tender required.

 Q: What should I wear in Tonga?

 A: Dress modestly with shoulders and knees covered in town.
 Tonga is deeply religious and socially conservative.
-Swimwear fine at beaches but cover up in transit.
+Swimwear is fine at beaches but cover up in transit and when visiting cultural sites.

 Q: Can I visit the Royal Palace?

-A: The palace is not open to public but beautifully viewable from the waterfront.
-The Royal Tombs are in an adjacent park (view through fence).
-Dress respectfully.
+A: The palace is not open to the public but is beautifully viewable from the waterfront promenade.
+The Royal Tombs are in an adjacent park — view through the fence.
+Dress respectfully when visiting both sites.

 Q: Are the blowholes worth visiting?

 A: Absolutely — Mapu'a'a Vaea Blowholes are spectacular when conditions are right (high tide, southerly swell).
-Ocean spray shoots 30 meters into air.
-30-minute drive from port.
+Ocean spray shoots 30 meters into the air.
+The drive from port takes about 30 minutes and costs $12-16 by taxi each way.

 Q: What currency should I bring?

 A: Tongan Pa'anga (TOP) preferred.
 US Dollars sometimes accepted but change given in Pa'anga.
-ATMs available in Nuku'alofa but bring cash for markets, taxis, and excursions.
+ATMs available in Nuku'alofa but bring cash for local vendors, taxis, and excursions.
+Budget $30-50 minimum for a comfortable port day.

 Q: Is Sunday a problem for cruise visitors?

-A: Nearly everything closes Sunday — shops, markets, restaurants.
-Tongans attend church (you're welcome to join services).
+A: Nearly everything closes Sunday — shops, restaurants, and most transport.
+Tongans attend church (you are welcome to join services — dress formally).
 If in port Sunday, plan accordingly or enjoy ship amenities.
+This is not negotiable in Tongan culture.